Welcome to today's edition of the Rush 24-7 podcast.

 Thank goodness it's not.

-Twenty years, the lowest rating since 1987.
+20 years, the lowest rating since 1987.

 And I, ladies and gentlemen, want to help.

-So I today am going to offer to Katie Couric myself as an interview subject for the CBS evening news.
+So I today am going to offer to Katie Couric myself as an interview subject for the CBS Evening News.

-I've had sixty minutes after me.
+I've had 60 minutes after me.

-I've had 2020 after me.
+I've had 20, 20 after me.

-Good morning, America's been after me.
+America's been after me.

-I've had everybody's been after me, you know, for the last three or four years, and I've turned them all down, not ready to speak.
+Everybody's been after me, you know, for the last three or four years, and I've turned them all down, not ready to speak.

 I would love to give her some of my rating points, but I'd have to negotiate with the audience to watch her show.

-And I don't know if they'd accept Oh, speaking speaking, get what look what I got here.
+Oh, speaking, speaking of the, look what I got here.

-For those of you watching on the Ditto Cam, finally, after two months, the Rush peace mugs have arrived.
+For those of you watching on the DittoCam, finally, after two months, the Rush Peace Mugs have arrived.

-I got mine today, just arrived, and of course I get mine since I own them.
+And of course, I get mine since I own them.

 I got mine before anybody else does.

-And here on the other side is the EIB logo, peace through limbaugh, Oslo 2007.
+And here on the other side is the EIB logo, Peace Through Limbaugh, Oslo, 2007.

-So I have mine now, and uh that that means that yours are also those of you who uh subscribe new subscribers to the website and the limbaugh letter, uh that means yours are in uh in the process of getting to you now.
+Those of you who subscribe, new subscribers to the website and the Limbaugh letter, that means yours are in the process of getting to you now.

 So there they are.

-I asked for two dozens.
+I asked for two dozen.

-Um, you know, I know the the the CBS Evening news, they tried making things up uh to see if they could pass that office news and it didn't work, and maybe they need a real newsmaker.
+Well, you know, I know the CBS even, they tried making things up to see if they could pass that off as news, and it didn't work.

-They they need a real ratings grabber.
+They need a real ratings grabber.

 Of course, I have a solid history with CBS and its affiliates.

-This uh this could be fun.
+This could be fun.

-Everybody in the drive-by's are trying to poo-poo what happened here at Fort Dix.
+Everybody in the drive-bys are trying to poo-poo what happened here at Fort Dix.

-Oh, they're just a bunch of murderers, then uh they may be Islamic terrorists, but there's no ties to Al Qaeda.
+They may be Islamic terrorists, but they're no ties to Al-Qaeda.

 I believe I'm getting ahead of myself.

-Now, also, I I keep getting emails from people who are upset that I'm not talking about the rising gasoline prices.
+Now, also, I keep getting emails from people who are upset that I'm not talking about the rising gasoline prices.

-I I thought I have talked about them.
+I have talked about them.

-Uh, they have to make these different blends, they make less heating oil now, switch over to make gasoline.
+They make less heating oil now, switch over to make gasoline.

 I doubt that it's going to get to $4 a gallon.

-Well, I'm talking about the national average.
+It'll eventually come to, well, I'm talking about the national average.

 There's all kinds of explanations to why the price goes up.

-Big oil making all kinds of contributions to Democrats.
+Don't forget the story we had yesterday: big oil making all kinds of contributions to Democrats.

 But the Houston Chronicle didn't call them big oil.